hamzaali00/COVID-19_Risk_Assessment/README.md

 #### What is model choice?
 What are limitations and benefits?
 The BalancedRandomForestClassifier method from the Scikit-learn library was chosen for the learning model.
 The Random Forest model was chosen because it offers a good balance between accuracy and interpretability.
-Compared to other machine learning models with a similar degree of accuracy, like Deep Learning, Random Forest models offer improved interpretability.
+Compared to other machine learning models with a similar degree of accuracy, like Deep Learning, the Random Forest model offers improved interpretability.
 Having many trees can also prevent against overfitting.
 One disadvantage of the random forest model is that it operates better with discrete data, so continuous features may have to be broken up so that the model can function, as was done by binning the target variable during feature selection.

 Using number of deaths, 5 bins were created to indicate risk categories.
 The categories included the following:
 - 0 deaths = No risk